markbakos/restaurant-page/README.md

 # Restaurant Application

-Welcome to the **Restaurant Application**!
-This full-stack web application provides an intuitive interface for customers to place orders, reserve tables, and for administrators to manage these requests efficiently.
-Built with the **MERN stack**, it combines a sleek and responsive frontend with backend to deliver an exceptional user experience.
+This **Restaurant Template** full-stack web application provides an interface for customers to place orders, reserve tables, and for administrators to manage these requests efficiently.
+Built with the **MERN stack**.

 ---